Goose Gonsoulin: Professional career

 The New York Giants prematurely drafted Gonsoulin in the 17th round of the 1959 NFL draft, while he was still a junior in college, and he remained in school.
 He was selected in the 17th round of the 1960 NFL draft by the San Francisco 49ers and drafted by the Dallas Texans in the 1960 American Football League (AFL) draft, and would play in the AFL.
 Shortly before the league’s inaugural season he was traded to the Denver Broncos for fullback Jake Spikes.
 He played on the Broncos from 1960 to 1966, for a team that never had a winning season; though Gonsoulin himself was selected to play in the five of the first six AFL All-Star Games.

 Gonsoulin's first season with the Denver Broncos was also the first year of the American Football League's (AFL) existence.
 He started 14 games at free safety.
 During the AFL's inaugural week, Gonsoulin intercepted two passes against the Boston Patriots.
 His first interception was also the first interception in AFL history.
 In the second game of the 1960 season against the Buffalo Bills, on September 18, 1960, Gonsoulin intercepted four passes, still tied for the AFL/NFL record of most interceptions in a game.
 He was selected as defensive player of the week.

 The following week against the New York Titans (later the New York Jets), he intercepted his seventh pass of the 1960 season.
 Overall in 1960, Gonsoulin had 11 interceptions, which remains a Broncos' team record.
 He led the AFL in interceptions.
 He was named first-team All-AFL by the AFL and the Associated Press (AP), and second-team All-AFL by United Press International (UPI).

 In 1961, Gonsoulin again started all 14 games for the Broncos at free safety.
 He had six interceptions (tied for 8th best in the AFL), and was selected to play in the AFL's first All-Star Game on January 7, 1962.
 In 1962, Gonsoulin started 13 of the 14 games in which he played, with seven interceptions (tied for 7th best in the AFL).
 In a Friday night game on October 5, 1962, Gonsoulin returned an interception 64 yards for a touchdown against the Oakland Raiders.
-He was selected to play in the 1962 All-Star Game, and was again named first-team All-AFL by the AFL and AP, and second-team All-AFL by UPI.
+He was selected to play in the 1962 All-Star Game, and was again named first-team All-AFL by The Sporting News and AP, and second-team All-AFL by UPI.